beacon-biosignals/Ray.jl/docs/src/building-artifacts.md

    git push origin
    ```

+6. Merge the PR.
+If the PR becomes out of date with the default branch then you will need to repeat steps 3-6 to ensure that the tarballs include the current changes.
+In some scenarios re-building the tarballs may be unnecessary such as a documentation only change.
+If in doubt re-build the tarballs.

-6. Once that PR is merged, delete the existing tag (which will convert the release to a draft) and create a new one (with the same version) from the commit you just merged.
+7. After the PR is merged, delete the existing tag (which will convert the release to a draft) and create a new one (with the same version) from the commit you just merged.
 Then update the GitHub release to point to the new tag.

    ```sh